Simple Cipher in Python

 In the example above, we've set a = 0 for the key value.
 So when the plaintext is added to the key, we end up with the same message coming out.
 So "aaaa" is not an ideal key.
 But if we set the key to "dddd", we would get the same thing as the Caesar Cipher.

 The weakest link in any cipher is the human being.
-Let's make your substitution cipher a little more fault tolerant by providing a source of randomness and ensuring that the key is not composed of numbers or capital letters.
+Let's make your substitution cipher a little more fault tolerant by providing a source of randomness and ensuring that the key contains only lowercase letters.

-If someone doesn't submit a key at all, generate a truly random key of at least 100 characters in length, accessible via Cipher#key (the # syntax means instance variable)
+If someone doesn't submit a key at all, generate a truly random key of at least 100 characters in length.

 Shift ciphers work by making the text slightly odd, but are vulnerable to frequency analysis.
 Substitution ciphers help that, but are still very vulnerable when the key is short or if spaces are preserved.
 Later on you'll see one solution to this problem in the exercise "crypto-square".